mendesfsweden/MilestoneProject4/README.md

 #### View, search and sort products
 - The products can be accessed from the navigation bar and the "Start Shopping" button on the home page.
 Each page displays 8 products and the user can use the pagination at the bottom to see to following 8 products, and so forth.
 The users can see the products detailed information by clicking on the product image they wish to know more about.
 There is a search box at the top of page that allows the users to search for a particular product by name and by keyword.
-In order to sort the products by category, there is a select box to the left of the screen.
+In order to filter products by category, there is a select box to the left of the screen.
 To sort by price or rating, there is a select box to the right of the screen.

 #### Add/remove products to/from cart and update quantity
 - Once users are Logged In they can add products using the button with the cart icon available on each product card.
 Users can also add products to the cart in the detailed product page.
 From the detailed product page, the users can also decide the quantity of that particular product to be added to the cart.
 To remove a product or updated its quantity, the users have to click on the cart information (right of the navigation bar) and once they are redirected to the cart page an action button to remove and an input to update the quantity will be available.